Detecting Group Anomalies in Tera-Scale Multi-Aspect Data via Dense-Subtensor Mining: Proposed Method

 Based on our assumption that the sets of distinct attribute values (i.e., $\{\TR_{n}\}_{n=1}^{N}$ and $\{\TB_{n}\}_{n=1}^{N}$) are stored in memory and can be randomly accessed, all the steps in Algorithm~\ref{alg:method} can be performed by sequentially reading and writing tuples in relations (i.e., tensor entries) in disk without loading all the tuples in memory at once.
 For example, the filtering steps in lines~\ref{alg:method:line:remove}-\ref{alg:method:line:refine} can be performed by sequentially reading each tuple from disk and writing the tuple to disk only if it satisfies the given condition.

-Note that this overall structure of \method is similar with that of \mzoom \cite{shin2016mzoom} except the fact that the tuples are stored on disk.
+Note that this overall structure of \method is similar to that of \mzoom \cite{shin2018fast} except that tuples are stored on disk.
 However, the methods differ significantly in the way each dense subtensor is found from $\TR$, which is explained in the following section.